Haab (bishop of Vác): Bishop of Vác

 Sometime after July 1293, when his predecessor Ladislaus is last mentioned, Haab was elected as Bishop of Vác.
 He first appears in the dignity on 29 July 1294, when judged over the lawsuit between the town Esztergom and the provostry of Szenttamás along with other suffragans.
 Throughout his episcopal governance, Haab has in many cases participated as an ecclesiastical judge in various affairs of the church, which fact demonstrates his skill and proficiency in canon law.
 During the lawsuit between the Diocese of Veszprém and the Dömös Chapter over the tithe of the three villages of Marót in 1295, Haab was entrusted by Archbishop Lodomer to perform the legal representation of provost Sal Hahót.
 For a brief time, he was also involved in the litigation between the Diocese of Veszprém and the convent of the Order of Hospitaller Canons Regular of St Stephen in Esztergom sometime between 1296 and 1298, alongside Herman, the abbot of Pannonhalma.
 At a later stage in the lawsuit, Haab commissioned Stephen, the abbot of Pilis to represent him during the process.
 Haab participated in the consecration of the Franciscan church in Pressburg, dedicated to Virgin Mary, in March 1297.

 Haab, along with the other prelates of the realm, was a supporter of King Andrew III and his efforts to restore strong royal power in Hungary against the emerging oligarchic domains.
 Haab was a member of that diplomatic mission, which traveled to Vienna in February 1298 in order to engage Andrew's daughter Elizabeth with Wenceslaus, the son of King Wenceslaus II of Bohemia.
-He was present at the 1298 national diet, where the suffragans with the leadership of John Hont-Pázmány, Archbishop of Kalocsa, initiated and drafted those decrees, which proved to be a watershed in the constitutional system of Hungary and the formation of the parliamentary system.
+He was present at the 1298 national diet, where the suffragans under the leadership of John Hont-Pázmány, Archbishop of Kalocsa, initiated and drafted those decrees, which proved to be a watershed in the constitutional system of Hungary and the formation of the parliamentary system.
 He also participated in the national diet at Pest in the summer of 1299.
 He was present in the royal council in October 1299, when the monarch returned those castles to the sons of Casimir Hont-Pázmány, which were seized and usurped by Matthew III Csák prior to that during his rebellion.
 He appears in a similar role in August 1300, when Andrew III donated Cserény (today Čerín, Slovakia) to Paul Kürtösi, ancestor of the Madách family.